jtallison/gravity-density/roadmap.md

 ≈2'20" | track 2

 - [ ] atm | reduce the duration for countdown & launch to be 1'30"-1'45"
+- [ ] cue | Given control of critical functios::JFK I feel that this nation::liftoff clock has started
 - [ ] countdown - played on CD played over all audience members {.load, .play }{section: countdown}
 - [ ] atm | CD2 plays straight through
 - [ ] atm | CD1 glitched all over